RinteRface/shinyMobile/README.md

 However to access launch
-icons, splatch screens ... you must create a manifest.json file and an icon asset folder in the www folder of your app: more [here](https://github.com/RinteRface/shinyF7/tree/master/inst/examples/gallery).
+icons and splatch screens, you must create a manifest.json file and an icon asset folder in the www folder of your app: more [here](https://github.com/RinteRface/shinyF7/tree/master/inst/examples/gallery).

 The manifest.json file could be like: